keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

     $ cd carts
     ```

-## Step 2: Verify Istio installation and access ingress gateway
+## Verify Istio installation and access ingress gateway

 <!--
 1. Ensure that the label `istio-injection` has been applied to the production namespace by executing the `kubectl get namespace -L istio-injection` command: